Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 }
 ```

-- `.add(month: Month, day: number, name: string)`: Adds a birthday to the given month and day
+- `.add(month: Month, day: number, name: string)`{: .language-javascript }: Adds a birthday to the given month and day
-- `.remove(month: Month, day: number)`: Removes the birthday on the given month and day if there is one
+- `.remove(month: Month, day: number)`{: .language-javascript }: Removes the birthday on the given month and day if there is one
-- `.removeAll()`: Removes all birthdays
+- `.removeAll()`{: .language-javascript }: Removes all birthdays

 ### Example